aibolem/RAMDanceToolkitwiki/How-to-create-Scene.md

 		void onRigidSetup(const ramRigidBody &rigid)
 		{
 		    // To be called when ramActorManager starts to recieve OSC data of a new ramRigidBody.
-		    // The new rigidbody is passed as the argument `const ramRigidBody &rigid`.
+		    // The new rigidBody is passed as the argument `const ramRigidBody &rigid`.
 		}

 		void onRigidExit(const ramRigidBody &rigid)